Your Skin Is A Little Bit Like A Snowflake

 Products that claim to brighten your skin are designed to remove dullness and extra pigmentation, making your skin look a lot more even.
 There is only one non-toxic skin brightener scientifically proven to work, on the market we know of, and it uses unique bioactives of a certain species of seaweed to inhibit the enzyme tyrosinase.
 This enzyme is responsible for the production of melanin.
 Most brighteners use toxic chemicals known to cause cancer, or simply do not work.

 This term is one that has come up more lately.
 It means that a product should not have a clogging effect on your pores, which helps to prevent pimples, whiteheads and blackheads.
 Studies show we absorb up to 60% of what is topically applied to the skin.
 It’s best not to put anything on your skin, you wouldn’t put in your mouth.

 Sebum is the fancy (or scientific) name for the oil that your skin produces.
 It is produced by the sebaceous glands and moisturizes your skin.
 However, it can over-moisturize your skin and make it much oilier than it needs to be.
-Using an anti-inflammatory like cannabidiol or seaweed can help regulate the sebaceous glands and ultimately eliminate acne.
+Using an anti-inflammatory seaweed can help regulate the sebaceous glands and ultimately eliminate acne.
 Seaweed also helps with hormone regulation, and can greatly reduce hormonal acne.